 The Public Key Infrastructure is based on the following:

-• The authority that issued the digital certificates stored in the secure signature creation device.
+• The authority that issued the digital certificates stored in the qualified signature creation device.
 This is also called Trust Center or Trusted Third Entity.

-• The user (or subscriber) that possesses one or more digital certificates issued by the Trusted Third Entity, stored e.g. in a secure signature creation device.
+• The user (or subscriber) that possesses one or more digital certificates issued by the Trusted Third Entity, stored e.g. in a qualified signature creation device.

 • The applications using the certificates for authentication or digital signatures.

 A Certification Authority is a software and hardware combination that includes crypto machines that create certificates in accordance to the international standards for PKI technologies.
 Certificates can also be created by qualified signature creation devices, that is by the cryptographic chip embedded in the TOKEN.